Lefschetz fibrations on cotangent bundles and some plumbings: An order on a tree

-Similarly, one can define a cyclic order on the set of all boundary vertices of $T$, where a vertex $v \in V(T)$ is a boundary vertex if there exists only one edge $e \in E(T)$ such that $v$ is an end point of $e$.
-This is because, there is a closed subset $D \subset \mathbb{R}^2$ such that \begin{itemize} \item $D$ is homeomorphic to a topological disk $\mathbb{D}^2$, \item $T \subset D$, and \item $\partial D \cap T$ is the set of all boundary vertices. \end{itemize} Then, the naturally induced orientation on $\partial D$ induces the cyclic order on the set of boundary vertices.
-Figure \ref{figure cyclic order} gives an example of the cyclic orders.
+Similarly, one can define a cyclic order on the set of all boundary vertices of $T$.
+For more detailed explanation, we choose a closed subset $D \subset \mathbb{R}^2$ such that \begin{itemize} \item $D$ is homeomorphic to a topological disk $\mathbb{D}^2$, \item $T \subset D$, and \item $\partial D \cap T$ is the set of all boundary vertices. \end{itemize} Then, the orientation on $\partial D$ induces a cyclic order on the set of boundary vertices.
+Figure \ref{figure cyclic order} gives an example of the cyclic orders on $E_v(T)$ and the set of boundary vertices.